kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 A user runs a distributed training job where every Pod must share the same RDMA Partition Key (PKey) to communicate.
 The NIC supports 16 VFs.
 The driver sets `sharingAffinity.parameterKeys: ["networking.example.com/pkey"]`.
-The scheduler finds a node where a NIC has enough capacity and is either "unlocked" or already locked to that specific PKey.
+The scheduler only co-allocates Pods whose claimed PKey matches the NIC's current lock (or selects an unlocked NIC and establishes the lock from the first claim).

-- Pod A (pkey-0x8001) gets allocated to mlx5_0 → mlx5_0 is now locked to pkey-0x8001
+- Pod A (pkey-0x8001) is allocated to mlx5_0 → mlx5_0 is now locked to pkey-0x8001
-- Pod B (pkey-0x8001) arrives → matches affinity, shares mlx5_0
+- Pod B (pkey-0x8001) arrives → matches affinity, is eligible to share mlx5_0
-- Pod C (pkey-0x8002) arrives → affinity mismatch, gets mlx5_1 instead
+- Pod C (pkey-0x8002) arrives → affinity mismatch on mlx5_0; mlx5_0 is
+  filtered out; Pod C is allocated to mlx5_1 instead

 #### Story 2: FPGA Bitstream Sharing

 An inference service uses FPGAs to accelerate a specific model.
 Loading a bitstream takes several seconds.
 The driver sets `sharingAffinity.parameterKeys: ["fpga.example.com/bitstream"]`.
-The scheduler ensures new Pods for this model are scheduled onto FPGAs that already have the bitstream loaded, even if other "fresh" FPGAs are available.
+The scheduler only co-allocates Pods that request a compatible bitstream onto an already-locked FPGA; affinity-aware *preference* for FPGAs that already have the bitstream loaded (over fresh ones) is delivered in beta.

-- Pod A (bitstream-ml-v2) gets the FPGA → locks to bitstream-ml-v2
+- Pod A (bitstream-ml-v2) is allocated an FPGA → FPGA locks to bitstream-ml-v2
-- Pod B (bitstream-ml-v2) shares the same FPGA
+- Pod B (bitstream-ml-v2) arrives → eligible to share the same FPGA
-- Pod C (bitstream-crypto-v1) must wait or use a different FPGA
+- Pod C (bitstream-crypto-v1) arrives → filtered out from the locked FPGA;
+  uses a different FPGA or waits

 #### Story 3: Single-subnet NIC Sharing